Improve your Data Quality and Privacy with Server-Side Transformations in Google Tag Manager

 Case studies where transformations in server-side Google Tag Manager are particularly valuable:

-- Marking Custom Events as Conversions for GA4: By using transformations to identify certain user actions as conversions, you can better capture crucial interactions within your website or application in Google Analytics: GA4.
+- Marking Custom Events as Conversions for GA4: By using transformations to identify certain user actions as conversions, you can better capture crucial interactions within your website or application in Google Analytics 4.

-- Enriching E-commerce Data: Applying transformations to add additional information to your e-commerce Events provides deeper insights into your customers’ behavior and preferences, leading to more informed marketing decisions.
+- Enrich E-commerce Data: Applying transformations to add additional information to your e-commerce events provides deeper insights into your customers' behavior and preferences, leading to more informed marketing decisions.

-- Removing Unnecessary Parameters from GA4’s Event Data Object: Using transformations to filter out non-relevant or unnecessary data from your events helps improve the quality of the data sent to Google Analytics 4.
+- Removing Unnecessary Parameters from GA4's Event Data Object: Using transformations to filter out non-relevant or redundant data from your events helps improve the quality of data sent to Google Analytics 4.

 Getting Started with Transformations

-In this tutorial, we use enriching an event as an example to walk through the steps of setting up transformations in Google Tag Manager (GTM).
-For example, event enrichment may involve adding additional e-commerce data.
+In this tutorial, we use event enrichment as an example to walk through the steps of setting up transformations in Google Tag Manager (GTM).
+For example, event enrichment can involve adding additional e-commerce data.

-Log into your Google Tag Manager account and select the server-side container you want to work in.
-In the linker navigation menu, find the “Transformations” option and click on it.
-Click the New button to start a new transformation.
-This opens the configuration screen where you can enter the details of your transformation.
+Log in to your Google Tag Manager account and select the server-side container you want to work in.
+In the left navigation menu, find the 'Transformations' option and click on it.
+Click the 'New' button to start a new transformation.
+This will open the configuration screen where you can enter the details of your transformation.

 2. Select Transformation Type